 Serving as a spin-off to the Yakuza series, Judgment follows previous lawyer-turned-detective Takayuki Yagami as he scours the streets of Kamurocho to investigate a sequence of murders.

-Much like the mainline games, Judgment spends a lot of time exploring its unique cast of characters as well as the city itself.
+Much like the mainline games, Judgment spends a considerable time exploring its unique cast of characters as well as the city itself.

-As such, there are countless activities and Easter Eggs to discover while exploring the world, including an arcade filled with classic Sega games and a side quest about finding stray cats.
+As such, there are numerous activities and Easter Eggs to discover while exploring the world, including an arcade filled with classic Sega games and a side quest about finding stray cats.

-The sequel, Lost Judgment, maintains this spirit with even wackier mini-games and side quests that warrant yet another trip to Tokyo’s red-light district.
+The sequel, Lost Judgment, maintains this spirit with even more absurd mini-games and side quests that warrant yet another trip to Tokyo’s red-light district.

 Shadow Tactics: Blades of the Shogun